Elmhurst University participates in the National Council of State Authorization Reciprocity Agreement (NC-SARA).

 If you are a student in an online program and you have concerns and/or complaints, please contact the program director first.

-Student rights and expectations are described in the 2017-2018 Elmhurst College Student Handbook.
-The Office of Student Affairs, the Office of the Academic Affairs and the College’s Judicial Hearing Committee investigate the nature of complaints confidentially and impartially in order to achieve equitable settlements, connecting students to the appropriate party for issue resolution.
+Student rights and expectations are described in the 2023-2024 Elmhurst University Student Handbook.
+The Office of Student Affairs, the Office of the Academic Affairs and the University’s Judicial Hearing Committee investigate the nature of complaints confidentially and impartially in order to achieve equitable settlements, connecting students to the appropriate party for issue resolution.

 Programs may have their own student codes of conduct and complaint processes as defined by the academic college.
-Please check the college catalog.
+Please check the University catalog.

 If the grievance involves an issue linked to a University-wide policy, please review that policy:

 - 2023-2024 Elmhurst University Student Handbook

 - Registration and Records

 Online students residing in a SARA state should attempt to resolve grievances through Elmhurst University’s existing complaint processes.
 If an issue cannot be resolved internally, the complaint may be brought to the Illinois Board of Higher Education, pursuant to the SARA Complaint Process.
 For more information regarding the complaint process for students residing in SARA states, please visit the SARA Resources for Students Webpage.

 Students may also file a complaint with the Higher Learning Commission (HLC), Elmhurst University’s accrediting agency.